-Listening Ear’s adult Counselling service has full accreditation under the British Association for Counselling and Psychotherapy (registered number 102805) and operates within its Ethical Framework.
+Listening Ear’s adult Counselling service has full accreditation under the British Association for Counselling and Psychotherapy (registered number 102805) and operates within The Ethical Framework for the Counselling Professions 2018.
 Listening Ear was the first agency in Merseyside to achieve accreditation in 2001.

 There are three exceptions when Listening Ear would break confidentiality.
 You would be asked to sign a contract in your first session that would allow us to do this.
 The three exceptions are: